-In August of 1945, Rev. and Mrs. A. J. Morrison (pictured right) pioneered Polson Assembly of God (New Life Church).
-Their first meetings were held on the streets of downtown Polson and then moved into the Odd Fellows Hall.
+In August 1945, Rev. and Mrs. A. J. Morrison (pictured right) pioneered the Polson Assembly of God (New Life Church).
+Their first meetings were held on the streets of downtown Polson and then moved into the Odd FellowsHall.

-In November of 1956, Rev. and Mrs. John Weaver came to the Polson Assembly.
-That year the downtown church was repainted inside and out and the kitchen was completed.
-The following year an almost new two bedroom parsonage was purchased.
-Later, the balcony was completed and new pews were installed, which allowed seating for about 150.
-During Rev. Weaver's tenure of pastoring the church, there had been an addition to the church which included more Sunday School facilities, a large foyer, and a pastor's study.
+In November 1956, Rev. and Mrs. John Weaver came to the Polson Assembly.
+That year the downtown church was repainted inside and out, and the kitchen was completed.
+The following year an almost new two-bedroom parsonage was purchased.
+Later, the balcony was completed, and new pews were installed, which allowed seating for about 150.
+The parsonage was nearly doubled in size.
+During Rev. Weaver's tenure of pastoring the church, there had been an addition to the church, which included more Sunday School facilities, a large foyer, and a pastor's study.

-Looking back at nearly 75 years of history, we thank God for His divine providence and direction.
+Looking back at over 75 years of history, we thank God for His divine providence and direction.
 While our name, pastoral leadership, and location have changed throughout the years, our mission, though stated in various ways, has remained the same: Love God, Experience Life, Equip People, and Restore Hope.